Generalized Nash equilibrium problems with quasi-linear constraints: Introduction

 Such $\tau_i(x)$ is called a Lagrange multiplier expression.
 For $A_i \in \re^{m_i \times n_i}$, the transpose $A_i^T$ is $n_i$-by-$m_i$.
 For the special case that $\rank\, A_i = m_i$,

-However, for more general cases where $\rank \, A_i < m_i$, the above LMEs are not applicable.
+However, for general cases where $\rank \, A_i < m_i$, the above LMEs are not applicable.

 When GNEPs have quasi-linear constraints, we propose a computationally efficient way to get LMEs.
-For each fixed GNE $x$, the KKT system \reff{eq:KKT1} must have a Lagrange multiplier vector $\lmd_i$ which has at most $r_i \coloneqq \rank\, A_i$ nonzero entries.
-This can be implied by Carath\'{e}odory's theorem.
+For each fixed GNE $x$, the KKT system \reff{eq:KKT1} has a Lagrange multiplier vector $\lmd_i$ with at most $r_i \coloneqq \rank\, A_i$ nonzero entries.
+This is implied by Carath\'{e}odory's theorem.
 Suppose $J_i \subseteq [m_i]$ is the label set of nonzero entries of $\lmd_i$, with the cardinality $|J_i| = r_i$.
-Let $A_{i,J_i}$ be the submatrix of $A_i$ whose rows are labelled by $J_i$, and we define $\lmd_{i,J_i}, b_{i,J_i}$ respectively in a similar way.
+Let $A_{i,J_i}\in\re^{r_i\times n_i}$ be the submatrix of $A_i$ whose rows are labelled by $J_i$, and we define $\lmd_{i,J_i}, b_{i,J_i}$ respectively in a similar way.
 Then \reff{eq:KKT1} implies the equation